KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession5/book/ws4-templates/README.md

 ##

 ## Checkpoint <span class="navigate-top"><a href="#top" title="Take me to the top of page"><i class="fa fa-chevron-circle-up" aria-hidden="true"></i></a></span>
 Compare your _my-script.js_ against the answer key for your work so far.
-It might look a little different depending on spacing and photos you selected.
+It might look a little different depending on spacing.
 {% include "./checkpoint.html" %}